LLuisJ/OBF/README.md

 # OBF

-OBF (odin brainfuck) is a brainfuck compiler written in [odin](https://github.com/odin-lang/Odin).
+OBF is a brainfuck compiler written in [odin](https://github.com/odin-lang/Odin).
 It compiles brainfuck code to nasm assembly.

 Currently supported is only elf x86/x64.